- Bring ancient history to life with a Nile river cruise visiting some of the best attractions in Egypt

 Start your own Egyptian adventure

 Immerse yourself in the fascinating history of ancient Egypt on our Wonders of the Nile: Cairo to Luxor and our Wonders of the Nile: from Cairo to Aswan cruises.
-Our shorter The Spectacular Nile Plus Abu Simbel and our Spectacular Nile for Solo Travellers cruises are fantastic alternatives and explore many of the highlights of the Nile.
 No matter which Nile cruise you choose, all create incredible memories that will last a lifetime.

 All our Nile river cruises are on the MS Mövenpick Hamees or MS Mövenpick Darakum – two of the best cruise ships sailing the Nile, featuring spacious, air-conditioned cabins and hotel-style beds with fine Egyptian cotton sheets.
 Locally sourced produce means you’ll able to sample the best of Egyptian cuisine while onboard, including fresh salads, hot flatbreads and delicious hummus and falafel while taking in the sights and sounds of the Nile.